Do I Need Title Insurance When Buying a Home?

 7. Final Thoughts

 A title search and title insurance serve different purposes.
 Your lawyer's title search helps identify known issues before closing, while title insurance protects against certain risks that may not be discovered until after you take ownership of the property.
 If you have questions about title insurance, speak with your real estate lawyer.
-They can explain the coverage available and help you decide whether it makes sense for your particular purchase.
+They can explain the coverage available and help you decide whether it makes sense for your purchase.

 - Ian Keay